Terry Sanford: Tenure

 From early on in his tenure Sanford was troubled by the Reagan administration's growing deficit spending and Congress' toleration of it.
 He crafted an "Honest Budget Bill" that mandated a balanced budget, introduced taxes to increase revenue, and separated the Social Security Trust Fund from other government trusts.
 A few of his proposals were ultimately incorporated into other measures.
 During the contentious Robert Bork Supreme Court nomination, Sanford was chosen by Senate Democrats to deliver a televised address explaining their opposition to Bork's nomination.
 Sanford stated that Bork was more interested in affirming his own personal opinions that conducting proper jurisprudence, and when the nomination came to a full vote before the Senate, Sanford voted against his nomination.

-As a senator, Sanford was involved in efforts to recruit Democratic candidates for the 1988 United States presidential election.
+As a senator, Sanford was involved in efforts to recruit Democratic candidates for the 1988 presidential election.
 After unsuccessfully attempting to recruit Arkansas Senator Dale Bumpers and New York Governor Mario Cuomo, he endorsed Tennessee Senator Al Gore's campaign, privately dismissing Jesse Jackson for running a "purely racist campaign".
-Gore later dropped out and Sanford dutifully backed Democratic nominee Michael Dukakis, though he found Dukakis' campaign staff arrogant and uncooperative.
+Gore later dropped out and Sanford dutifully backed Democratic nominee Michael Dukakis, although he found Dukakis' campaign staff arrogant and uncooperative.
 Dukakis lost the election to Republican George H. W. Bush, and Democrats performed poorly in North Carolina elections, leaving Sanford as the leading elected North Carolina Democrat.
 In the contests' aftermath he increasingly bemoaned the leftward lean of the national Democratic Party, objecting to Ron Brown's assumption of the chair of the Democratic National Committee and expressing concern that the Democrats were "perceived by far too many people as being the black man's party", thus losing support from moderate whites.
 Sanford wrote in his journal that "the lingering race prejudice does, indeed, drive a great many white people away from the Democratic Party".